Iceshadow1404/JellyfinUpdatePoster/README.md

 1. Place your cover images or ZIP files containing cover images in the `RawCover` directory.

+2. Write [MediUX](https://mediux.pro) **set** links in the Mediux.txt file if you want to download covers from them.
+One link per line.

-2. Run the main script: `python main.py` To run the main function immediately after start: `main.py --main`
+3. Run the main script: `python main.py` To run the main function immediately after start: `main.py --main`

-3. The script will process the images, organize them into the appropriate directories, and update your Jellyfin server.
+4. The script will process the images, organize them into the appropriate directories, and update your Jellyfin server.

-4. If TMDB integration is enabled, it will attempt to fetch and use English titles for non-English content.
+5. If TMDB integration is enabled, it will attempt to fetch and use English titles for non-English content.

-5. Check the `processing.log` file for details on the script's operations.
+6. Check the `processing.log` file for details on the script's operations.

-6. If any folders are missing, they will be listed in the `missing_folders.txt` file.
+7. If any folders are missing, they will be listed in the `missing_folders.txt` file.

 ## Directory Structure